stacks-network/docs/_core/smart/tutorial.md

 Take a look at the client initialization.
 It requires a contract id and name in the following format: `{owner_stacks_address}.{contract_identifier}`.
 The second parameter indicates the location of the smart contract file, without the `.clar` suffix.
 By default, the location is assumed to be relative to the `contracts` folder.

+As you can see above, a sample stacks address and contract identifier is already provided for you.
+You don't need to modify anything.

 ### Checking syntax

-Next, we check the contract for valid syntax with:
+Next, we check the contract for valid syntax.
+If the smart contract implementation has syntax error (bugs), this check would fail:

 ```js
 await helloWorldClient.checkContract();